PublicDataWorks/instance_files_pm/README.md

 This repository contains files that customize the Police Data Manager (PDM) product.

-# *New City Setup Instructions*
+# *New City: Local Setup Instructions*

 We’re so glad you have decided to use our Police Data Manager tool!
-This guide is meant to provide instructions for setting up your Police Data Manager and Instance Files locally in order to use and customize the tool for your desired city.
+This guide provides instructions for setting up your Police Data Manager and Instance Files locally in order to run and customize the tool for your desired city.

 ## GETTING STARTED